dashezup/github-webhook-to-telegram/README.md

 through [Telegram Bot API](https://core.telegram.org/bots/api#sendmessage)

-What this project do is very simple, it does not use any Telegram Bot API framework/library nor receive updates from Telegram, but calling `SendMessage` method of Telegram Bot API directly by sending `GET` requests through AIOHTTP.
+What this project do is very simple, it does not use any Telegram Bot API framework/library nor receive updates from Telegram, but calling `sendMessage` method of Telegram Bot API directly by sending `GET` requests through AIOHTTP.
 It should be able to be used along with any existing Telegram bot without conflicts.

 1. Receive GitHub webhooks (`POST` request)
 2. Verify the SHA256 signature
-3. Format and send the text to a Telegram chat through "SendMessage" method of Telegram Bot API (`GET` request)
+3. Format and send the text to a Telegram chat through "sendMessage" method of Telegram Bot API (`GET` request)

 ### Setup